open-contracting/standard/docs/guidance/publish/easy-releases.md

 # 'Easy' Releases

-OCDS encourages the use of the [Releases and Records](../getting_started/releases_and_records) model in order to publish up-to-date, timely data.
+OCDS encourages the use of the [Releases and Records](../getting_started/change_history.md) model in order to publish up-to-date, timely data.
 However, sometimes publishers can't fully support the model, because historic data of contracting processes is not stored in the source system(s).
-In such case, the publisher can produce only one release for each contracting process, and the release gets overriden with new updates.
+In such case, the publisher can produce only one release for each contracting process, and the release gets overridden with new updates.

 In this situation, it is possible to still meet OCDS requirements by following a strategy to build different release identifiers each time the data changes in